easysql/easy_sql/docs/easy_sql/add_backend.md

 # Add Backend

 ##Introduction

 Easy-sql is designed as a tool to quick implement with different kind of sql backend.

-So far supported backend is:
+So far supported backends are:

 + spark sql(spark engine)
 + bigquery(sqlalchemy engine)